andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 > A colleague of mine is in a bit of a jam.
 Can you deliver him?
 {:.text-message}

-> By the way he won't go willingly.
+> btw he won't go willingly. thx!
 {:.text-message}

 {::comment}